-BFP had consulted with Casey Family for Permanency Roundtable training in March of this year.
-Additional small group training was provided in April.
 The purpose is to develop a permanent plan for each child/youth that can realistically be implemented over a six month period; to stimulate thinking and learning about pathways to permanency for these and other children; and to identify and address barriers to permanency through professional development, policy change, resource development, and the engagement of system partners.
-Representation from the Guardian Ad-Litem, Children's Legal Services, Case Management, Lead Agency and other vested stakeholders collaborate on reaching permanency for our youth in care.
-The implementation of Permanency Roundtables intiated at Family Allies Central Center Office on April 10 and at the South Center on April 11, 2018.
+Representation from the Guardian Ad-Litem, Children's Legal Services, Case Management, BFP and other vested stakeholders collaborate on reaching permanency for our youth in care.
+The implementation of Permanency Roundtables initiated at Family Allies Central Care Center on April 10 and at the South Care Center on April 11, 2018.
 Six children were identified from Family Allies for the Roundtable process.
 Each month the Roundtable participants meet to discuss permanency options or permanent connections for the youth.
-As of August 2018, two of the six children have reached permanency.
-One child was reunified and the other was placed in relative care.
+As of August 2019, three of the six children have reached permanency.